Daka123/PAI/README.md

-# Projects-for-TUL
+# PAI
-All projects and assigments for classes on Technical University of Lodz
+Assigments for classes